openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 transformation.
 For example, the transformation `extensions/front/TopKNormalize.py` removes an attribute `k`  from a `TopK` node and adds an input constant with the value `k`.
 The transformation is needed to convert a `TopK` operation.
-It comes from frameworks, where a number of output elements is defined as an attribute of the operation to the OpenVINO&trade; [TopK](../../../ops/sort/TopK_3.md) operation semantic, which requires this value to be a separate input.
+It comes from frameworks, where a number of output elements is defined as an attribute of the operation to the OpenVINO [TopK](../../../ops/sort/TopK_3.md) operation semantic, which requires this value to be a separate input.

 It is important to mention that sometimes it seems like transformation cannot be implemented during the front phase because the actual values of inputs or shapes are needed.
 In fact, manipulations of shapes or values can be implemented